calipho-sib/sparql-playground/README.md

 SPARQL playground is a standalone multi-platform web application used to learn SPARQL (implemented in Java Spring Boot and AngularJS).

-It uses Sesame 2.7.9 as Sparql Engine.
+It uses Sesame 2.7.9 as SPARQL Engine.

 It is beeing developed at the <a target="_blank" href="https://www.isb-sib.ch/">Swiss Institute of Bioinformatics</a>.